We are often asked, how do I check if my WordPress site has been hacked?

 Web servers allow users to set up cron jobs.
 These are scheduled tasks that you can add to your server.
 WordPress itself uses cron to setup scheduled tasks like publishing scheduled posts, deleting old comments from trash, and so on.

-A hacker can exploit cron to run scheduled tasks on your server without you knowing it.
+A hacker can exploit cron jobs to run scheduled tasks on your server without you knowing it.

 11. Hijacked Search Results

-If the search results from your website show incorrect title or meta description, then this is a sign that your WordPress site is hacked.
+If the search results from your website show incorrect titles or meta descriptions, then this is a sign that your WordPress site is hacked.

 12. Popups or Pop Under Ads on Your Website

 These types of hacks are trying to make money by hijacking your website’s traffic and showing them their own spam ads.

 These popups do not appear for logged in visitors or visitors accessing a website directly.